How to Become a Contract Instructor

 - Indoor classes that require District staff to set-up, breakdown or open and close a facility receive a 65/35 contract.
 The Instructor would receive 65% of the primary fees (not including any Administrative or Out-of-District fees) and the District would retain 35% for maintenance, publicity, and any other cost incurred by the class.

-- Outdoor classes that do not require any District staff to set-up, breakdown, or open and close a facility or lights, receive a 70/30 contract.
-The Instructor would receive 70% of the primary fees (not including any Administrative or Out-of-District fees) and the District would retain 30% for maintenance, publicity, and any other cost incurred by the class.
+- Outdoor classes that do not require any District staff to set-up, breakdown, or open and close a facility or lights, or are held at an off site location receive a 70/30 contract.
+Off site locations are required to submit the appropriate insurance in order to hold District classes on non-district property.
+The Instructor would receive 70% of the primary fees (not including any Administrative or Out-of-District fees) and the District would retain 30% for maintenance, publicity, registration, class management, and any other cost incurred by the class.

 All fees (except materials fees) are collected by the District and the Instructor is paid at the completion of the class.
 Once your class has finished, Instructors will be asked to submit a Contract Instructor Service Invoice for payment.